canonical/certification-docs/Self-Test_Guide.rst

 approximately three months after each intervening release -- that is, 20.04.1 was released in August of 2020 (about three months after 20.04), 20.04.2 was released in February of 2021 (three months after 20.10), and so on.
+A similar progression will occur with Ubuntu 22.04.
 These updates use the kernels from the latest interim release, which can affect hardware compatibility; however, the new kernels are supported for a limited period of time compared to the GA kernel.
 Therefore, certification can involve testing multiple Ubuntu releases or Linux kernels:

--  The GA release -- That is, the version that was released in April of the release year (2018 for 18.04, 2020 for 20.04).
-Ubuntu 18.04 shipped with a 4.15.0-series kernel, and 20.04 shipped with a 5.4.0-series kernel.
+-  The GA release -- That is, the version that was released in April of the release year (2020 for 20.04, 2022 for 22.04).
+Ubuntu 20.04 shipped with a 5.4.0-series kernel, and 22.04 shipped with a 5.15.0-series kernel.

--  The current point release -- That is, version 18.04.5, 20.04.3, or
-   whatever is the
-   latest release in the series.
+-  The current point release -- That is, version 20.04.4, or whatever is the latest release in the series.
 Testing point-release versions starting with the .2 point release in addition to the original GA version serves